 Using the code-free web UI

-When using Cloud Data Fusion, you use both the Cloud Console and the separate Cloud Data Fusion web UI.
+When using Cloud Data Fusion, you use both the Google Cloud console and the separate Cloud Data Fusion web UI.

 In the Google Cloud Console, you create a Google Cloud project, create and delete Cloud Data Fusion instances (unique deployments of Cloud Data Fusion), and view Cloud Data Fusion instance details.

 In the Cloud Data Fusion UI, you use the various pages, such as Pipeline Studio or Wrangler, to visually design data pipelines and use Cloud Data Fusion functionality.

 At a high level, you do the following: